disasmwinnie/ansible-role-hetzner-encrypted-rootfs/README.md

 This role bootstraps a Hetzner cloud VM with Debian Buster (10.4) and an encrypted rootfs with an embedded Dropbear SSH server within the initramfs.
 The role can be easily adjusted and used for a different distro, on a regular bare metal machine or even with another hoster.
 The platform specific stuff is limited to initial installer task and packages.
-For oder distros the paths might be an issue, too.
+For older distros the paths might be an issue, too.
 Still, this role is developed and tested with Debian Buster 10.4.
 Beware, with older distros you might need the take care of some additional [initramfs issues](https://github.com/HRomie/dropbear-init-fix).